rohithegde/rohithegde.github.com/_posts/2026-04-25-one-ci-to-rule-them-a-guide-for-pragmatic-pipelines.md

 ## Application CI pipelines

 A Continuous Integration(CI) pipeline is an automated approach to ensure quality of the code.
-You can read about the basics on [the GitLab blog](https://about.gitlab.com/topics/ci-cd/){:target="\_blank" rel="nofollow"}.
-Rest of the blog focuses on visual examples to keep things interesting.
+For those new to CI, you can read about the basics on [the GitLab blog](https://about.gitlab.com/topics/ci-cd/){:target="\_blank" rel="nofollow"}.
+Rest of the blog focuses on visual examples with a tiny bit of supporting theory.

 Note: